 I heard a wonderful story on WNYC's Radiolab the other day.
 It was about how Alzheimer's patients who live in nursing homes can sometimes get disorientated and agitated.
 They want to leave the nursing facility and go 'home' — occasionally, home can even mean the home of their childhood.
 This is a very stressful situation and can lead to the patient being locked behind closed doors in order to keep them from wandering off and getting lost, or worse.

 No one is happy with having to lock them in, so an elder care facility in Germany came up with a plan: they built a fake bus stop on the street outside their front door, complete with a bench and a sign.
-If a resident acted up about leaving, instead of trying to talk them out of it, the staff would help them pack a bag, put on their coat, and take them to the bus stop.
+If a resident was acting up about leaving, instead of trying to talk them out of it, the staff would help them pack a bag, put on their coat, and take them to the bus stop.
 And there they would be left to wait for the bus to take them home.
 Which of course never comes.